sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 We use the NodeJs version of Selenium, you can find the [API documentation here](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).

 ## Login example
 Create a script where you login the user.
-The followiing is an example to login the user at Wikipedia.
+The following is an example to login the user at Wikipedia.
 Start by creating a file login.js with the following.

 ~~~ bash
 module.exports = {